ABOUT THE MARINA

 Each year, the Board prepares a budget for insuring, operating, and maintaining the facility.
 Virginia Law requires condominium associations such as the Fairfax Yacht Club to set aside in reserve the funds needed for future replacement, major maintenance, and repairs, such as dredging, piling and dock replacement, and other major repairs.
 Periodic reserve studies are conducted to assure the adequacy of the reserves that the Fairfax Yacht Club does maintain.
 The budget also provides for a capital reserve fund dedicated to future expenses and new projects.
 Each condominium unit supports a proportional share of the budget through an assessment.
 In addition, owners receive an annual real estate tax assessment directly from the County.
 Other utilities, such as electricity, telephone, etc., are billed directly to the slip occupant by the utility.
 Although rare, if the marina experiences unusual expenses, the Board may elect to impose special assessments to cover these costs.

-Other than the assessments just described, there are no rental fees payable to the Club on slips, and there is no fee paid to the Club to become a Unit Owner.
+Other than the assessments just described, there are no rental fees payable to the Club on slips.

 Are Slip Rentals Available?